Pengwei-Yang/mig-lab-website/_members/pengweiyang.md

   orcid: 0000-0001-7961-2381
 ---

-Pengwei Yang is a Ph.D. student at [University of Electronic Science and Technology of China](https://en.uestc.edu.cn/), supervised by Prof. Guoqing Wang.
-Before, he worked as an AI algorithm engineer at [East Hope Group (China)](http://www.easthope.cn/) and as a Research Associate in the [Sensors, Clouds, and Services Laboratory (SCSLab)](http://scslab.net/) at the University of Sydney.
+**Hi there!👋 I am a Ph.D. student at University of Electronic Science and Technology of China, supervised by Prof. [Guoqing Wang](https://faculty.uestc.edu.cn/wangguoqing2/zh_CN/index.htm).
+Previously, I worked as an Algorithm Engineer at East Hope Group (China) and as a Research Associate in the Sensors, Clouds, and Services Laboratory (SCSLab) at the University of Sydney.
+Many thanks to Prof. [Tongliang Liu](https://tongliang-liu.github.io/) and my Master's supervisor, Prof. [Athman Bouguettaya](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/athman-bouguettaya.html), for their continuous support and guidance.**

+**My research centers on time-series analysis and multimodal learning.
+I am always open to interesting research collaborations and discussions.
+Feel free to connect with me!**

+### 📝 Publications:
+- **[Energy Loss Prediction in IoT Energy Services](https://ieeexplore.ieee.org/document/10248251), Pengwei Yang, Amani Abusafia, Abdallah Lakhdari, and Athman Bouguettaya, ICWS 2023.**

+- **[Monitoring efficiency of iot wireless charging](https://ieeexplore.ieee.org/abstract/document/10150276), Pengwei Yang, Amani Abusafia, Abdallah Lakhdari, and Athman Bouguettaya, PerCom 2023.**

+- **[Towards peer-to-peer sharing of wireless energy services](https://link.springer.com/chapter/10.1007/978-3-031-26507-5_38), Pengwei Yang, Amani Abusafia, Abdallah Lakhdari, and Athman Bouguettaya, ICSOC 2022.**

+### 🔥 News:
+- **07/2023, Served as a Session Chair at ICWS 2023 (Core A).**

+- **05/2023, One paper was accepted by ICWS 2023 (Core A).**

+- **03/2023, One paper was accepted by PerCom 2023 (Core A\*).**

+- **11/2022, One paper was accepted by ICSOC 2022 (Core A).**

+### 🏆 Honors and Awards:
+- **04/2025, 14<sup>th</sup> Place Nationwide in the China Industrial Algorithm Challenge**

+- **08/2023, HDR-RASF, University of Sydney**

+- **02/2023, HDR-RASF, University of Sydney**

+- **05/2019, 1<sup>st</sup> Prize in the College Student Innovation Cup Competition**